Pieces is your AI companion that captures live context from browsers to IDEs and collaboration tools, manages snippets and supports multiple llms - al

 Key features include: Pieces Long-Term Memory, Pieces Copilot, Pieces Drive, Pieces where you are.

-Based on user reviews and social mentions, the most common pain points are: API costs, token cost.
+Based on user reviews and social mentions, the most common pain points are: cost per token, token usage, API costs, token cost.

 2 mentions